 Each of these processes are very careful to keep the coffee flavour.
 No process is better than the next and it's all down to personal preference.
 Cost and ease of process are the biggest determiners for decaffeinating coffee.
 Most of the coffee's flavour derives from the beans used, rather than the decaffeination process.

 Learn how to become a barista and master decaf coffee from the espresso machine!

 Decaf coffee's reputation is infamously bad compared to regular coffee.
 Many believe there's a huge gulf in quality between the two coffees but is this really true?
 Let's take a look at the taste and product quality of decaf coffee...

 Taste - It's only until recently that the taste of decaf coffee was revolutionised to taste like... coffee (it really used to be that bad).
 Back in the day, decaf coffees were significantly inferior in taste compared to regular coffees.
 However, there's been a real effort made by decaf producers to focus on the taste.
 Nowadays, sacrificing the caffeine doesn't mean sacrificing the taste.

 Blind taste tests have proved this to be the case.
 Put in front of those who love to drink coffee, a cup of decaf coffee and a cup of regular coffee had no difference in taste.
 Not only does this disprove the myth of decaf coffee tasting bad but it also proved it's all in our heads!

 Quality - The decaffeination process, whatever it may be, doesn't affect decaf's quality.
 We can't guarantee that there won't be some very subtle differences, but we challenge you to point them out!
 If you're drinking coffee regularly, then you'll probably be more sensitive to the coffee brand, than how much caffeine is present.
 The quality lies in the coffee bean and roasting process, not in the caffeine.

 Crazy for coffee?
-Then take a look at our EBS Barista Course and discover your coffee calling!
+Then take a look at our barista course and discover your coffee calling!